mortada/fredapi/docs/index.rst

-.. freadapi documentation master file, created by sphinx-quickstart on Fri Nov 12 15:00:52 2021.
+.. fredapi documentation master file, created by sphinx-quickstart on Fri Nov 12 15:00:52 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.